 appointee.
 The costs of the Chair, if any, shall be borne equally by both Parties.

-The determination of the Panel (either unanimously or by a majority decision)
+The detern1ination of the Panel (either unanimously or by a majority decision)

-shall be final and binding, and no further recourse will be available.
+shall be final and binding, and no fwiher recourse will be available.

 (d) If the Parties are unable to agree upon either a mediator or the Chair of a Dispute